 The course is structured into distinct sections.

-SystemVerilog for Verification Specialists provides the essential SystemVerilog language foundations for learning the OVM, VMM, or UVM verification methodologies.
-Doulos also offers follow-on training in each of these specific methodologies.
-For further details, see OVM Adopter Class, VMM Adopter Class, and UVM Adopter Class.
+SystemVerilog for Verification Specialists provides the essential SystemVerilog language foundations for learning the Universal Verification Methodology.
+Doulos also offers follow-on training in this.
+For further details, see UVM Adopter Class.

 A good working knowledge of Verilog is essential.